Plagiarism and Academic Integrity Policy

 - Acting to facilitate copying during an exam.

-- Using prohibited materials, e.g., books, notes, or calculators during an examination without permission from the instructor.
+- Using generally prohibited materials (e.g., books, notes, or calculators) during an examination without direct advance permission from the instructor.

 - Collaborating before an exam to develop methods of exchanging information and implementation thereof.